Healthy Peanut Butter Banana Bread

 - 1 tbs Vanilla Extract

-**This recipe yields a 9×5″ loaf PLUS 5 muffins, or, 24 muffins.
-You can probably make 2 loaves by using 2 8×4″ loaf pans, or you can make 24 muffins — it’s your preference!
+**This recipe yields a 9x5" loaf PLUS 5 muffins, or, 24 muffins.
+You can probably make 2 loaves by using 2 8x4" loaf pans, or you can make 24 muffins -- it's your preference!

-Below are the recipe’s nutrition facts — on the left is the nutrition label for a slice of the banana bread, and on the right is the nutrition label for a muffin:
+Above is the nutrition label for a slice of the banana bread.
+Below is the nutrition label for a muffin:

 This Healthy Peanut Butter Banana Bread is low-glycemic with protein, fiber, and healthy fats, so it’ll digest slowly and keep you full for hours.